arslanob/HackorSnooze/README.md

 Check out posts from other users.
 You can add posts to your favorites Delete or edit your posts

-Click the [here](https://arslanob.github.io/HackorSnooze/) to play!
+Click the [here](https://arslanob.github.io/HackorSnooze/) to visit the website!

 ## Built With